 You may want to use Power Query to return the next working day in your dataset.
-That working day should naturally not be in the weekend and respect a list of holiday dates relevant to your analysis.
+That working day should naturally not be at the weekend, and respect a list of holiday dates relevant to your analysis.

-Unfortunately, there is no build in function to do that.
-Excel has the WORKDAY function, in DAX you can juggle with NETWORKDAYS and create something, but Power Query has neither.
+Unfortunately, there is no built-in function to do that.
+Excel has the WORKDAY function; in DAX you can juggle with NETWORKDAYS and create something, but Power Query has neither.

-So how can you calculate this?
+So, how can you calculate this?
 If you’re only looking for the next working day, this post has got you covered.
-For the nth working day this function can help.
+And to compute the Nth working day, this function can help.

 Next Week Day with List.Generate

 Let’s delve into what kind of logic we would need.
 The current row in your table has a date.
-To find the next working day you need to how many consecutive days fall in:
+To find the next working day, you need to know how many consecutive days fall in: